SynixeContractors/Documents/certs/scopes.md

 ### Practical Exam

 - The trainee is able to consistently estimate the range of targets between 300 - 700m to ±25m.

+The trainee must be standing or crouched, and not mounted.